vitalab/vital/README.md

 </div>

 ## Description
-This repository was not designed to be used as a standalone project, but was rather meant to be used as a third-party library for more applied projects.
+This repository was not designed to be used as a standalone project or a template for full-fledged projects, but is rather meant to be used as a third-party library for more applied projects.

 To help you follow along with the organization of the repository, here is a summary of each major package's purpose: